kmandic/HTML-CSS-and-JS-for-Web-Developers/README.md

 # HTML-CSS-and-JS-for-Web-Developers
-This is a repository created for HTML, CSS and JavaScript for Web Developers course created by Johns Hopkins University and offered on Coursera.
+This is a repository created for _HTML, CSS and JavaScript for Web Developers_ course created by Johns Hopkins University and offered on Coursera.
-This course uses GIT for all activities including assignments.
+This course uses GIT and GitHub for all activities including assignments.